-Example: I saw the first ten minutes of a show called “The Life of Fluff The Cat” and I enjoyed what little I saw of it.
-Now, normally I don’t watch TV shows, but with this one, I’m willing to go down the rabbit hole to see if I like it.
+Example: I enjoyed the trailer I saw of a show called “The Life of Simon The Cat.”
+While I normally don’t watch TV shows, I’m willing to go down the rabbit hole with this one to see if I like it.

 2. Starting an activity or doing something that might appear simple at first, but later it becomes more complex or confusing in some way.

 Example: Tim’s laptop keeps restarting itself and I haven’t a clue why.
 At first I thought fixing it would be easy, but it has been three hours and I’ve fallen down a rabbit hole since then.